-Their growth hack was to show users a waiting list showing the long list of people ahead of them to encourage them to take matters into your own hands.
-This action was share the Clinkle name on social media.
+Their growth hack was to show users a waiting list of a long list of people that are ahead of them to encourage them to take matters into your own hands.
+The action was to share the Clinkle name on social media.

 This innovation transformed users into firstline Clinkle marketers.

-It’s a great way to exploit users in order to generate buzz to grow the business.
+It’s a great way to exploit users in order to generate buzz and grow your business.

 What is Mailbox?

-Not the thing outside your house but… a free email management app for mobile.
+Not the thing outside your house but a free email management app for mobile devices.

 Their growth hack worked like this, once the app is downloaded it showed how many people were in front of you just waiting to “try” the app.